RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

-Current defense methods can be broadly divided into three classes: (1) Adversarial example detection \cite{metzen2017detecting,feinman2017detecting,grosse2017statistical}; (2) Robust training \cite{madry17,zhang2019theoretically,cohen2019certified}; and (3) Deep classifiers with natural robustness \cite{papernot2018deep,samangouei2018defense}.
+Current adversarial defense strategies can be divided into four classes: (1) detection of adversarial samples \cite{metzen2017detecting,feinman2017detecting,grosse2017statistical}; (2) Robust training \cite{madry17,zhang2019theoretically,cohen2019certified,zhang2021robust}; (3) data denoising and reconstruction \cite{mustafa2019image,sun2019adversarial}; and (4) deep adversarial learning architectures \cite{papernot2018deep,samangouei2018defense}.
 The first class of methods defends a DNN using simple outlier detection models for detecting adversarial examples.
-However, it has been shown that adversarial detection methods are not perfect and can be easily defeated \cite{carlini2017adversarial}.
+However, it has been shown that such adversarial detection methods can be easily defeated \cite{carlini2017adversarial}.
 Robust training aims to harden the model to deactivate attacks such as evasion attacks.
 Known robust training methods are often tailored to a certain level of attack strength in the context of $\ell_p$-perturbation.
-Moreover, the trade-off between accuracy and robustness presents challenges \cite{zhang2019theoretically}.
-Recently alternative defense strategies have been proposed that implement different structures that are naturally resilient to evasion attacks on DNNs.
-Despite these advances, current methods have difficulty providing an acceptable level of robustness to novel attacks \cite{athalye2018obfuscated}.
+Moreover, the trade-off between accuracy and robustness presents design challenges \cite{zhang2019theoretically}.
+The data denoising and reconstruction class of methods is driven by an intuitive idea that adversarial examples can be mapped to the manifold of clean examples through data reconstruction by denoising.
+However, while denoising can reduce adversarial perturbations it can also distort the inputs \cite{aldahdooh2021adversarial}, providing new opportunities for an attacker to exploit the defense mechanism \cite{niu2020limitations}.
+Deep adversarial learning architectures directly design the defense into the layers of the neural network, e.g., by robustifying them with $k$-NN's \cite{papernot2018deep} or modifying a generative adversarial network (GAN) \cite{samangouei2018defense}.
+Despite these advances, current methods still have difficulty providing an acceptable level of robustness to novel attacks \cite{athalye2018obfuscated}.